Tenancy Termination Notice (England & Wales)

 The notice should address vacant possession obligations, including the return of keys, the removal of personal belongings, the condition of the property, and the transfer of utility accounts.
 These practical matters, if not addressed, are a common source of post-tenancy disputes.

 Finally, the notice should state the governing law (England and Wales) and reference the principal statutes, including the Housing Act 1988, the Protection from Eviction Act 1977, the Landlord and Tenant Act 1985, and the Housing Act 2004.
-This ensures that both parties are aware of the legal framework and their respective rights and obligations.
+This confirms that both parties are aware of the legal framework and their respective rights and obligations.

 Frequently Asked Questions